limboy/lzyy.github.com/quotes.md

 layout: post
 ---

+### 16/11/06
+> The philosophy of small, composable, single-purpose tools never goes out of style.

 ### 16/09/05
 > Real reason we open sourced everything: it's easier to search the internet than it was to search our internal wiki
 >